ceeriil/token95/README.md

 ## ⚙️ Architecture Highlights

 - **Auth Adapter Layer** — Abstracts Civic + Web2 login + wallet login
-- **Security Layer** — All critical functions (like locking or sending tokens) are verified by dd.xyz
+- **Security Layer** — All critical functions (like locking or sending tokens) will be verified by dd.xyz

 ---